-- When the pressure is relieved, tighten the valve screw on the fill drain valve assembly. - Very carefully, unscrew the closed circuit relief valve on the left side of the solar storage tank to relieve the pressure from the closed circuit.
+- 8. When the pressure is relieved, tighten the valve screw on the fill drain valve assembly. - 9.
+Very carefully, remove the retaining clip securing the closed circuit relief valve on the right hand side of the solar storage tank and remove the relief valve.